douglasmasho/Foodle/README.md

 ![Banner](./foodle.png)

 ## Description
 Foodle is a recipe searching app that generates recipes, ingredients and nutritional information for any recipe search query.
-Thhis app includes an ingedient analyzer that shows nutritional composition of any ingredient in the form of a bar graph
+This app includes an ingredient analyzer that shows nutritional composition of any ingredient in the form of a bar graph

 ## Technologies used
 React, Chart.js, Edamam API, axios.